nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Open a command terminal, `cd` into the folder that you put the jar file in.

-   1. Run the jar file with the command in the terminal `java -jar ugteach.jar`
+   1. Run the jar file with the command in the terminal `java -jar ugteach.jar`<br>
       Expected: Shows the GUI with a set of sample contacts and a reminder for lessons scheduled today.
       The window size may not be optimum.